 Each county may send 2 entries total from classes 50188, 50189, 50190.

-Check-in: Monday, July 22, 4 to 8 p.m.
-Conference Judging: Wednesday, July 24, 10 a.m.
+Conference Judging: Wednesday, July 23, 10 a.m.
 General Projects Building

 Create an exhibit that shows the public what you learned in the beekeeping project this year.
 Note: No beehives may be exhibited.
-Honey moisture content will be measured.
+Honey moisture content will be measured at the State Fair for Level 2 & 3.
 Fill level: the honey should be filled to the jar shoulder, not over, nor under.
-Chunk honey should go in a wide-mouth jar, preferably one specially made for chunk honey (see beekeeping catalogs).
+Chunk honey should go in a wide-mouth jar, preferably one specially made for chunk honey (see beekeeping catalogs HillCo LLC Beekeeping Equipment Catalog).
 Be careful to distinguish "chunk honey" (comb in jar) from "cut comb" (comb only in plastic box).
 Honey exhibited (including chunk, cut comb, and sections) must be collected since the previous year 4-H show.